-So, what exactly are "Robo-Advisors"?
+So, what exactly are robo-advisors?
 No, they're not tiny robots with adorable bow ties and desk jobs, counting money while giving each other high-fives.
-It's actually software that makes investment decisions based on your personal goals — and there is no minimum required to get started.
+Instead, it's software that makes investment decisions based on your personal goals — and there is no minimum required to get started.

 One of the biggest names in the automated investing game is Betterment .
 Betterment's basic "Digital" package allows you to access its services for $0 down.
 It breaks down a customized plan for your age and income to help meet your goals with retirement, a safety net and general investing.

 During an interview at the 2016 Future of Fintech conference held in New York, Jon Stein, CEO of Betterment, described the service as "the self-driving car of financial services."

 Kamilah O'Brien from focusedspender.com explains how she uses robo-advisors to save for the down payment on her first house.

 "Betterment realized that I was not going to reach my goal of $20,000-$30,000 in the next 2-3 years, based on what I was depositing...So then, I increased the deposit every time I got paid."
 She isn't just saving money.
 She is making significant gains on all of her accounts.

 Over the course of 18 months, she earned $2,200 in profit on her house fund, simply because she chose to invest in the stock market, rather than letting the money sit in a savings account that earned less than 1% interest.